72nd/baserowdantic/README.md

 ## Walkthrough / Introductory Example

-Abstract introductions not your thing?
-This example offers a hands-on look at the ORM capabilities of baserowdantic.
-You can find a running version of this code at [example/basic_orm.py](example/basic_orm.py).
+This sections offers a hands-on look at the ORM capabilities of baserowdantic.
+You can find a running version of this code at [example/orm.py](example/basic_orm.py).

-The example models a simplified version of a library database.
-There is a table of authors and a table of books.
-The books table references the corresponding author's entry and can store the cover image.
+**Not in the mood for lengthy explanations?** Then check out the [examples/orm.py]() example directly.
+It demonstrates how to work with all the implemented field types.

 This introduction provides only a brief overview of the functions.
 For a more detailed description of all features, please refer to the sections below.